actions-marketplace-validations/jacinlowe_update-android-manifest-package-action/README.md

 # Update Android manifest package action

-This action update the `package` and `android:label` for the `application` properties of the AndroidManifest.xml file for your Android projects.
+This action injects and updates the `meta-data android:value` property for the `application/meta-data android:name` given of the AndroidManifest.xml file for your Android projects.

 ## Inputs